mewza/freedom_pool/README.md

 This is probably the most efficient static or dynamic allocated block-pool memory management system you can find.
-I've gone over at least 5 or 10, tried many before coming up with my own in the end, becuase of bugs and failures of other people's implementations of block-pool solutions, which gave my app random weird crashes, you should expect completely STABLE and BUG FREE performance from FreedomPool.
+I've gone over at least 5 or 10, tried many before coming up with my own in the end, becuase of bugs and failures of other people's implementations of block-pool solutions, which gave my app random weird crashes.
+You should expect STABLE and BUG FREE performance from FreedomPool, and nothing short of!
 I don't have time to waste on bullshit.
-If I do things I usually do things to the best of my ability, and I don't do things simply because someone just pays me to do something.
-My inspiration is moving humanity forward towards some sort of better future where things simply work for the benefit of humanity and everyone does things for good intentions, never to harm or cause evil to other people.
+If I do things I do things to the best of my ability, and I don't do things simply because someone just pays me to do something.
+My inspiration is moving humanity forward towards some sort of better future where things simply work for the benefit of all and everyone does things out of good intentions, never to harm or cause evil to other people.

 I am using freedom_pool in my multimedia rich project (which has hundreds of .cpp and .h files in the project) I am working on which utilizes heave use of OpenGL, Audio DSP on iOS and I have MacCatalyst version which works